 Less than 20% of those diagnosed with a brain tumour survive beyond five years

 John was looking forward to a long and happy retirement with his wife Judith.
-Previously fit and well, he began experiencing seizure and was later diagnosed with a low grade glioblastoma brain tumour.
+Previously fit and well, he began experiencing seizures and was later diagnosed with a low- grade glioblastoma brain tumour.
 Within months the tumour had changed to an aggressive grade IV and he underwent radiotherapy and chemotherapy.
 He defied expectations to live for three-and-a-half years, losing his battle in June 2014.

 Here, his wife Judith tells his story …